 We’ve Got You Covered

-Financial support is provided for 12-months.
-The 2017-2018 academic year divides into the following categories:
+Financial support is dispersed in 13 monthly payments in the first year and 12 monthly payments in the succeeding years.
+The 2021-2022 academic year divides into the following categories:

 |Graduate School Fee Award||

 |Health Insurance (est.)||$ 3,605.00|

 |Transcripton Fee (paid in yr 1 only)||$ 40.00|

 During your first two years of study, you’ll be supported by a Graduate School Fellowship award and stipend which will be paid:

 - At a rate of $2,538.46*/month (pre-tax) over 13 months starting in August of your first year.

 - At a rate of $2,750.00*/month (pre-tax) over 12 months starting in September of your second year.